 These are based on the risk of transmission of ZIKV in a country or area and full details are listed under 'Noticeboard' on specific country pages.

 Countries or areas with a risk of ZIKV transmission.

-If you are pregnant you should check the individual country pages of fitfortravel.
 Depending on the level of risk within a country or area you will be advised to: